-On August 16, 2009, I was married to Sara Elizabeth Parkes.
+On August 16, 2009, Sara and I were married.
 We had a covenant wedding and did not get a state-issued marriage license.
 God instituted the plan of marriage, so through study and prayer, we made the determination long before we were married that we did not need the government’s permission to be married.

 Since this time, the questions have poured in… How did you do it?
 How did you change your names?
 How do you file taxes?
 How does it work?
 I received another question just today.
 So in an effort to address these questions and others like them, I am creating this blog post.